Characters of Sonic the Hedgehog: Knuckles the Echidna

 During conception of Sonic the Hedgehog 3, the development team wanted to create a new rival for Sonic.
 The final design of Knuckles was the result of dozens of possible designs inspired by numerous different animals.
 A character with many different abilities and skills, he is physically one of the strongest characters of the Sonic series.
-His strength and mastery of martial arts, specialising in punches, enables him to perform feats such as shattering boulders with his fists, while he can trap air underneath his dreadlocks in order to glide for short distances.
+His strength and mastery of martial arts, specializing in punches, enables him to perform feats such as shattering boulders with his fists, while he can trap air underneath his dreadlocks in order to glide for short distances.